sumtsui/do-bulk-asynchronous-tasks-in-JavaScript/article.md

 Thank you for reading my article.
 If you find this helpful, let me know, it will encourage me to write more.

-The repo of this article: https://github.com/sumtsui/do-bulk-asynchronous-tasks-in-JavaScript
+The repo of this article can be found [here](https://github.com/sumtsui/do-bulk-asynchronous-tasks-in-JavaScript).